The former Managing Director in Citibank’s Corporate and Investment Bank shares his experiences building the company’s EMEA alumni program.Read more

-Not every Alumni Platform is created equal and when deploying a Corporate Alumni Solution to a global company, it needs to be as simple as possible for everybody: The company and the Alumni.
-And it needs to deliver a customized, contextual and relevant experience based on the Alumni’s prior position and role within the company.
+Not every Alumni Platform is created equal, and when deploying a Corporate Alumni Solution to a global company, it needs to be as simple as possible for everybody - both company and the alumni.
+And it needs to deliver a customized, contextual and relevant experience based on each alumnus' prior position and role within the company.

 An Alumni Platform Must Be Contextual

-For a company with 100,000 employees, an Alumni Platform delivering a Facebook-style feed experience, with 1 to everyone messages don’t work and don’t provide value.
-That approach is too generic and too noisy to generate value.
+For a company with 100,000 employees, an Alumni Platform delivering a Facebook-style feed experience - with 1-to-everyone messages - won’t work or provide value.
+This approach is too generic and noisy to generate value.

-Each segment of your Alumni population that engages on the platform has a different expectation and purpose for being on the site, and a “one size fits all” Alumni Platform in an attempt to serve everyone, actually serves no one.
+Each segment of your Alumni population that engages on the platform has a different expectation and purpose for being on the site, and a “one size fits all” Alumni Platform that attempts to serve everyone actually serves no one.

-Instead, with our Alumni Management Solution, companies are able to harness information about Alumni and the business unit or industry they worked within to provide a personal, micro experience that is both highly relevant whilst still providing them with access to all global functions.
+The more advanced Alumni Management solutions allow companies to harness information about Alumni and the business unit or industry they worked within, to provide a personal, micro experience that is both highly relevant while still providing them with access to all global functions.

 Accelerating Alumni Engagement

-Generating early success and prompt adoption of the Alumni Platform means providing an experience not only rich in value with deals, opportunities and other in-demand features but also a forum with other Alumni they recognize, respect and are glad to be sharing a network with.
+Generating early success and prompt adoption of the Alumni Platform means providing an experience not only rich in value with deals, opportunities and other in-demand features, but also a forum shared with other alumni they know, respect and are glad to be sharing a network with.

 Importantly, the ‘one kitchen, multiple restaurants’ analogy offers options for handling large organizations with multiple: